Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my seventh blog.
 It is for you.

 Unconsciously, We have built a big home in our's craft.We building, ploughing,digging and adventuring.
 We have too many memories there.
-We had thinked that 'this dream is over' many times.
-But, is it really over?
+We had thinked that 'this dream is over' many times. <br>But, is it really over?
 I don't know.
 Good night my darling~

 ---
 <p id = "Day_8"></p>